grackle-project/grackle/doc/source/Integration.rst

     my_grackle_data->fancy_feature_param = 5.0; // arbitrary value
   }

-Inclusion of the above snippet, will prevent the simulation code from compiling if the user has a version of Grackle installed in which :c:data:`chemistry_data` does not have the ``use_fancy_feature`` and ``fancy_feature_param`` fields.
-Consequently, such users will to update Grackle.
+However, inclusion of the above snippet will prevent the simulation code from compiling if the user has a version of Grackle installed in which :c:data:`chemistry_data` does not have the ``use_fancy_feature`` and ``fancy_feature_param`` fields.
+Consequently, such users will have to update Grackle.

   * This can be inconvenient when a user has no interest in using this new feature, but needs an unrelated feature/bugfix introduced to the code in a subsequent changeset